zenna/canyoupleaseappreciatethis/_posts/2020-09-22-tinydelights.md

 layout: post
 ---

 I wasn't sure what I was saving this <small>I AM GRATEFUL FOR TINY DELIGHTS</small> sticker for, but something about the intricate almost magical design made me want to hold on to it.
-I chose a different one of Janine's Kwohtations stickers to include with the letter I was writing.
+I chose a different one of Janine's <small>KWOHTATIONS</small> stickers to include with the letter I was writing.

 Being in the forest violates my standard "going to the bathroom" ritual, exposing deep fears (What if I am Seen?
 What if I get Dirty?) as well as joys (I Feel Great!
 I am so Proud of that Accomplishment!).